 Yep, and now we have people like Bobby Jindal [Republican governor of Louisiana] — who always follows his party’s rightwing, never leads it—declaring that an armed rebellion by rightwing “Christians” is in the offing.
 It just keeps getting better, eh?

 I’d be quite keen to see a post about government overreach.
-We hear that all the time from the right—the far, FAR right in particular—but I can’t recall every seeing anyone from our side of the Great Divide talking about it.
+We hear that all the time from the right—the far, FAR right in particular—but I can’t recall ever seeing anyone from our side of the Great Divide talking about it.

-You want an example of government outreach?
+Do you want an example of government outreach?
 OK, and it was massive, and it continues.
 Per The New Jim Crow: Mass Incarceration in the Age of Colorblindness by Michelle Alexander, and other sources, there have three major enslaving periods of black people in the United States.
 A July 4, 2014 talk by Alice Green addressed this phenomenon.

 The first period, of course, was chattel slavery, It was, in most ways, the easiest to define.
 When Frederick Douglas gave his ‘What to the Slave is the Fourth of July?’ address in 1852, everyone was on the same page as to what was happening, even as they vigorously disagreed about what to do about it.